startable/pdtable/docs/usage/reading.rst

         recursion ensues upon reading either file1.csv or file2.csv with 'recursive' set to True.

         Args:
-            bg:
+            bi:
-                A block generator returned by read_csv
+                A block iterator returned by read_csv

             input_dir:
                 Path of directory in which include files are located.